johnny5581/autowificgu/README.md

 ## Content me

-Mail to johnny5581@gmail.com or nagiyamazaki@hotmail.com .
+Mail to johnny5581@gmail.com

-Or find me in Management-Building @ CGU(Taiwan). :)
+I'm now in Japan so you can't find me in school :(

 ## About